the fp is food-and-drink

-Albanian cuisine is a heady blend of Ottoman and Italian influences, with heavy stews, smoked meat and pickled cabbage served alongside Mediterranean-style fish, feta cheese and rice.
+Albanian cuisine is a heady blend of Ottoman and modern-day Italian, Greek and Turkish influences, with heavy stews, smoked meat and pickled cabbage served alongside Mediterranean-style fish, feta cheese and rice.
 Visiting vegetarians will find themselves eating a lot of salad; luckily, Albanian tomatoes and cucumbers are always fresh and delicious.

-When it comes to drinking, you should try one of Albania’s high-quality wines, especially indigenous grapes such as kallmet (red) and shesh (red and white).
+When it comes to drinking, you should try one of Albania’s high-quality wines, especially indigenous grapes such as kallmet (red and white) and shesh (red and white).
 Grapes are also used to make raki, a clear spirit that will knock your socks off.